 The Convention de Stage also anticipates a member of the firm/company taking responsibility for the intern.
 Being “taken under the wing” of a colleague at the firm or company with which you undertake your internship means that you can benefit from one-to-one exchange on the various issues (whether legal content, time management and prioritisation of workload etc) which arise in the workplace.
 It also facilitates interaction and feedback which is different from, but complementary to, that acquired in the classroom setting.

-The Programme is organised jointly by QMUL and Sorbonne, and is overseen by the Co-Directors: Dr Maxi Scherer and Professor Pierre Brunet.
+The Programme is organised jointly by QMUL and Sorbonne, and is overseen by the Co-Directors: Professor Maxi Scherer and Professor Pierre Brunet.
 For more information on the Programme Directors, and a list of module convenors and previous guest lecturers, please refer to the Profiles tab.

 * note that should you be unable to secure an internship, you will still acquire new skills as you research and write a dissertation in French.